How the Program Is Created

-- Community Input: Proposed sessions are reviewed by the community via our website.
-A session advisory committee of representatives from across the sector weigh in on their selections via a secure and private jury selection process.
+Community Input: The community reviews proposed sessions via our website.
+A session advisory committee of representatives from across the sector weigh-in on their selections via a secure and private jury selection process.

-- Score: The two scores (from the community, the session advisory committee) are then combined to create an aggregate score.
+Score: The two scores (from the community and the session advisory committee) are then combined to create an aggregate score.
 This aggregate score is used as the main framework for session selection.

-- Review: Finally, we review the overall selection of sessions to ensure a well-rounded program is created across five categories: program, IT, leadership, fundraising and development, and marketing and communications.
-For example, if there are some sessions that are very similar in topic and have high community support, we may pick the most supported one or combine the sessions.
+Review: NTEN staff review and curate the overall selection of sessions to ensure a well-rounded program is created across six categories: program, IT, leadership, fundraising and development, digital inclusion, and marketing and communications.
+For example, if some very similar sessions have high community support, we may pick the most supported one or combine them.
 We also hold a few spots on the agenda for any timely and critical topics that may emerge.